Historic 1925 Schoolhouse

 Bedroom Suites and Studio Apartment

 The third floor of the historic schoolhouse features king and queen bedroom suites along with a studio apartment.
 These luxurious rooms have their own private bathrooms, reading nooks, and in the case of the studio apartment a full kitchen.
 Each room is decorated with heritage furniture and artwork emphasizing an important local species.
-An accessible bedroom suite is available on the first floor.
+An ADA accessible bedroom suite is available on the first floor.

 Dorm Rooms